simpleiot/firmware/siot-fw/README.md

 - Everything in the `/src` folder, including your `.ino` application file
 - The `project.properties` file for your project
 - Any libraries stored under `lib/<libraryname>/src`

+If you run into problems compiling, run `Particle: Clean application (local)`